mdbloice/Labeller/README.md

 Run `python -m labeller` without any arguments for help.

 ## How Labeller Works
-When you create a new labelling application, _Labeller_ will generate a web application based on the number of classes you have defined.
-Images stored in `img` or `images` will be displayed to the user, and they can be labelled with one of the classes provided during the app initialisation.
+When you create a new labelling application, _Labeller_ will generate a web application based on the number of classes you have defined during initialisation.
+Images stored in `images` will be displayed randomly to the user, and they can be labelled with one of the classes provided during the app initialisation.

 ## FAQ